jnoortheen/pipm/README.md

     - equivalent to calling `pip install` with `--upgrade` flag
     - update a single package or the whole environment when no argument given.

+1. save/freeze
+    - extends the standard freeze command to save the currently installed packages

 # Features